SkyyySi/gui-archiso-i3/README.md

-# GUI ArchISO (KDE plasma edition)
+# GUI ArchISO (i3 edition)

-This repo contains the files to create an Arch Linux boot ISO that automatically loads the KDE plasma desktop environment.
+This repo contains the files to create an Arch Linux boot ISO that automatically loads the i3-gaps window manager.

 # How to build